 How to Use the NCERT Class 12 Biology Hub Most Effectively

 The three-phase plan below covers the full year.
-Adapt the timings if your boards are further away than 12 months.
+Change the timings if your boards are more than 12 months away.

 5-STEP METHOD · CBSE TOPPER ROUTINE